Tech-TTGames/NINA/docs/Dolls/Specialists/Antonina.md

 !!! note
     Dear Professor, be aware that we're not fully operational yet.

-> So, you getting used to the virtual world yet?
-When in doubt, come ask me, Antonina!
-I'm the finest network engineer 42Lab has to offer!
+> It's me, Antonina!
+Your reliable network security assistant!
+Nice to meet you! ...
+Oh, it's you, Professor.

 A basic introduction to Antonina.
 (Not quite sure what exactly to write here yet, but probably more on the story/personality side of the character.)